the-gsk/task-management-application/README.md

 ```
   python manage.py test
 ```

+## Usage
+- Register a new user account and log in account you created during Registration.

+- Create, view, update, and delete tasks as a logged-in user.

 <!-- ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: